 Get a Respected Skokie Battery Defense Lawyer on Your Side Today

 Whatever your circumstances, if you’ve been charged with battery or aggravated battery, it’s imperative that you retain a smart criminal lawyer to represent you.
-The consequences for a battery conviction could be severe, and have lasting repercussions for the rest of your life.
-Andrew M. Weisberg knows the ins and outs of the law regarding battery, and will fight tirelessly to get you the best possible outcome in your case.
+The consequences for a battery conviction could be severe and have lasting repercussions for the rest of your life.
+Andrew M. Weisberg knows the ins and outs of the law regarding battery and will fight tirelessly to get you the best possible outcome in your case.

 For years, Andrew Weisberg has represented clients as a battery defense attorney, using his legal knowledge and skill to help clients get their charges reduced, dismissed, or dropped.
-He owes his success to a number of things – a passionate drive to protect clients’ rights, a methodical nature that will not allow him to give up until every avenue has been explored, and a legal background that has enabled him to see the law from both sides of the aisle.
+He owes his success to several things – a passionate drive to protect clients’ rights, a methodical nature that will not allow him to give up until every avenue has been explored, and a legal background that has enabled him to see the law from both sides of the aisle.

 But it all starts with knowing the law.